- It's not just unethical to list fake references on your resume; it can also put you at risk of being sued for defamation.

 "If a candidate puts a false reference, they could be sued for defamation," said Raj Vardhman, co-founder of GoRemotely.
 "The job market is filled with high-quality workers, and it can sometimes be pretty hard to find a job.
 Therefore, some people feel tempted to include a fake reference on their resume."

 Vardhman told Business News Daily that some employers check references and others don't, as it depends on the company's policy.
 It's best for job seekers to ask former managers or supervisors for references.

 Selecting people who can speak to your skills, qualifications, and work ethic – like your employers, business associates, professors or even customers – increases your chances of receiving a thorough, positive recommendation.

 Matt Dunne, hiring manager at Healing Holidays, believes the first reference you should list is someone who works for your current employer.
 "Your employer has the best insight into you as a professional, your work ethic, and experience.
 A colleague you worked closely within a previous job is also a great reference to have.
 If you had a rapport with them, they will certainly be happy to speak of how well you worked as part of a team."

-Rosemary Haefner, vice president of human resources at CareerBuilder, said job seekers want to make sure they are including their biggest cheerleaders as job references.
-Before selecting someone as a reference, she advised, job candidates should consider whether that reference understands the full scope of their previous responsibilities and if they can vouch for their skills, accomplishments and work ethic.
+Rosemary Haefner, vice president of human resources at CareerBuilder, said job seekers should make sure to include their biggest cheerleaders as job references.
+Before selecting someone as a reference, she advised, you should consider whether that reference understands the full scope of your previous responsibilities and if they can vouch for your skills, accomplishments, and work ethic.